-Through their investment in shares of the Underlying ETFs, the Funds may invest in fixed-income securities which include traditional debt securities issued by corporations, such as bonds and debentures and debt securities that are convertible into common stock and interests.
-Fixed-income securities that will be eligible for purchase by an Underlying ETF include investment grade and high-yield corporate debt securities.
-Investment grade securities are those rated BBB or better by Standard & Poor's[®] ("S&P[®]") Ratings Group or Baa or better by Moody's Investors Services[©], Inc. ("Moody's") or their equivalent.
-Securities rated BBB by S&P[®] are considered investment grade, but Moody's considers securities rated Baa to have speculative characteristics.
+The Fund may invest in fixed-income securities which include traditional debt securities issued by corporations, such as bonds and debentures and debt securities that are convertible into common stock and interests.
+Fixed-income securities that will be eligible for purchase by the Fund include investment grade and high-yield corporate debt securities.
+Investment grade securities are those rated BBB or better by Standard & Poor's® ("S&P®") Ratings Group or Baa or better by Moody's Investors Services©, Inc. ("Moody's") or their equivalent.
+Securities rated BBB by S&P® are considered investment grade, but Moody's considers securities rated Baa to have speculative characteristics.
 High-yield securities, or "junk bonds," are rated less than investment grade.